Your Time Clock Implementation Roadmap

 Now that you’ve validated all the required data flows between the time clocks and the systems they feed, you can move on to the physical time clocks.
 ATS recommends that you power on each time clock when they first arrive, just to make sure they all have power, even if you’re not ready to install them yet.
 That way, if there are any duds, you can get them swapped out as you complete earlier steps in the time clock installation roadmap.

-If you’ve ordered ATS clocks, they’ll arrive fully customized to your specifications.
+If you’ve ordered ATS employee time clocks, they’ll arrive fully customized to your specifications.
 They work on a plug play model.
 All your facilities staff will have to do is mount them on the wall and plug them in.
 Once they’re connected and powered on, you should see your branded welcome screen.

 Step #4: Test, test, test

-All implementations require thorough testing, especially when workers’ paychecks are involved!
+All time clock implementations require thorough testing, especially when workers’ paychecks are involved!
 Some customers will continue to use their previous time collection method in parallel with the new time clocks for one payroll period.

 Step #5: Go – live!